stefan-hoeck/idris2-pack/README.md

 > and in the pack collection).
 > You can see an example of such usage [here](https://github.com/stefan-hoeck/idris2-pack-db/blob/bcc8dc61706c73361bb1e6e18dd1b0c5981f0e18/collections/HEAD.toml#L297).
 > Technical details can be found [here](https://github.com/stefan-hoeck/idris2-pack/issues/256#issuecomment-1689305587).

-## Stuff still Missing

-There is a lot of functionality still missing.
-Here's a non-comprehensive list:

-- [x] Support for local package collections
-- [x] Command for starting a REPL session
-- [x] Support for custom build directories
-- [x] Command for typechecking an Idris package
-- [x] Command for building a local Idris2 package
-- [x] Command for running an application
-- [x] Command for querying a data collection
-- [x] Command for listing current version of data collection
-- [x] Support for running tests